DanielJDufour/xdim/README.md

 const result = select({
   data,

+  // if you don't care about the structure of the returned data
+  // or want to receive your results more quickly,
+  // you can set flat to true, and it will return a flat array
+  flat: false,

   // each band is a separate array
   // the values in a band are in row-major order
   layout: "[band][row,column]",